-It shall be the policy of the Elkhorn Public Schools to report as truant any student enrolled in the district for excessive absenteeism on the part of such student.
-The term “excessive absenteeism,” as used herein, shall mean unexcused and excused absences exceeding five (5) days per quarter or the hourly equivalent or when the number of unexcused and excused absences exceeds twenty days cumulatively per school year of the hourly equivalent.
+Elkhorn Public Schools defines excessive absenteeism as unexcused and excused absences exceeding ten percent of days enrolled or the hourly equivalent.
+The school principal or designee may file a report to the county attorney of the county in which the person resides when the number of unexcused and excused absences exceeds twenty (20) days cumulatively per school year or the hourly equivalent.

-For any quarter in which the number of excused and unexcused absences exceeds five (5) days or its hourly equivalent, the Superintendent or his/her designee shall see that the following services are provided to the student and his/her guardian:
+If the number of excused and unexcused absences exceeds ten percent or the hourly equivalent, the Superintendent or his/her designee may provide the following services to the student and his/her guardian:

 1. Verbal or written communication by school officials with the person or persons who have legal or actual charge or control of any child; and

-(i) Illness related to physical, mental or behavioral health of the child.
+(i) The physical, mental or behavioral health of the child.

 (ii) Educational counseling;

-(vi) Assisting the family in working with other community services.
+(v) Assisting the family in working with other community services;

-After meeting with the parent/guardians and the absences have been determined excessive per this policy, the principal will categorize all absences (past and future) as “unexcused” unless sufficient health information is evident or other extraordinary circumstances are evident and merits the discretion of the principal.
+After meeting with the parent/guardians and the absences have been determined excessive per this policy, the principal or designee may categorize all absences (past and future) as “unexcused” unless sufficient health information is evident or other extraordinary circumstances are evident and merits the discretion of the principal or designee.

 The school may report to the county attorney of the county in which the person resides when the school has documented the efforts to address excessive absences, the collaborative plan to reduce barriers identified to improve regular attendance has not been successful, and the student has accumulated more than twenty (20) absences per year.
-The school shall notify the child’s family in writing prior to referring the child to the county attorney.
-Illness Student health condition that makes attendance impossible or impracticable shall not be the basis for referral to the county attorney.
-A report to the county attorney may also be made when a student otherwise accrues excessive absences as herein defined.
+The school shall notify the student’s family in writing prior to reporting the student to the county attorney.
+The physical, mental, or behavioral health of the student which makes attendance impossible or impracticable shall not be the basis for referral to the county attorney.

 Legal Reference: